 GitHub License, README files and the gh-pages branch

-In this section we learned about creating a remote repository on GitHub, but when you initialized your GitHub repo, you didn’t add a README.md or a license file.
-If you had, what do you think would have happened when you tried to link your local and remote repositories?
-In this case, since we already had a README file in our own (local) repository, we’d see a merge conflict (when git realises that there are two versions of the file and asks us to reconcile the differences).
-We will discuss git conflict resolving in the next session, and for now, we will take a look on the README.md file provided in the folder and create a new branch to generate a static website via GitHub.
+file in our own (local) repository, we’d see a merge conflict (when git realises that there are two versions of the file and asks us to reconcile the differences).
+We will discuss git conflict resolving in the next session, and for now, we will take a look on the README.md

-Now, you can use your favorite text editor to preview the README.md file.
-The *.md extension usually means the file is a markdown file.
+extension usually means the file is a markdown file.
 Specifically, here we use the GitHub Flavored Markdown syntax for styling documentations as a markup language implementation supported by GitHub.
 I personally use Atom to edit markdown files since it has an integrated Markdown previewer.
-If you do want to use Atom, you can press Ctrl + Shift + P and type in Install packages to find the install packages/themes function in the menu (or use the menu Packages/Settings View/Install Packages/Themes to open the panel); In the search bar, type in markdown-preview to see if you have the markdown previewer (the one with the Atom logo) installed or not; If so, go to File/Add Project Folder and add your current git local working directory as your project, open the README.md file on Atom, and navigate to the menu called Packages/Markdown Preview/Toggle Preview to open up a second preview panel along side of the README.md source file.
+If you do want to use Atom, you can press Ctrl + Shift + P

 From the preview panel, you can easily see how the markdown syntax generates basic formations and how complicated formations can be all managed in plain texts.